 - Cook on high for a couple of hours, then reduce the heat to low to finish.
 For a 4-pound bone-in turkey breast I suggest cooking it on high for 2 hours, then reducing it to low for 4-5 hours.

 - Once the turkey is done you’ll want to broil the turkey for just a few minutes to get a crisp golden brown skin.

 What temperature is turkey done?

-Turkey is safe to eat when it reaches 165°.
-I use a simple handheld thermometer and insert it into the thickest part of the turkey breast to measure it.
+Turkey is safe to eat when it reaches an internal temperature of 165°.
+I use a simple instant read thermometer and insert it into the thickest part of the turkey breast to measure it.
 You’ll want to make certain to avoid touching the tip to any bone so you get an accurate reading.

 You can’t have Thanksgiving turkey without a great gravy.
 Gravy is also the way you can save a turkey if it seems dried out.
 If you cook to the 165° and use the butter I promise you this turkey breast in the slow cooker will not be dry, but sometimes things happen and you cook it too long.

 This gravy is made with the same spices and seasonings you slathered the turkey in so it’s a beautiful extension to the wonderful flavors in the turkey.
 The gravy is a lighter gravy with just a small amount of flour in it to thicken it and made with the juices that are leftover in the crockpot so they are filled with super flavorful bits.

 How to make delicious flavorful turkey gravy?

 PRO TIP: The number one tip in making delicious turkey gravy is to use all of the leftover juices and liquids left in the bottom of the slow cooker.

 - Strain out the solids leaving you with an intensely flavorful liquid.

 - Use the leftover seasoned butter and melt it down in a small saucepan